ministryofjustice/staff-device-logging-infrastructure/README.md

 To run the unit test run

 - `cd test`
-- `aws-vault exec moj-pttp-shared-services -- go test -v -timeout 30m`
+- `aws-vault exec pttp-development -- go test -v -timeout 30m`

 To run a single unit test (in this case, one name "TestCloudTrailEventsAppearInCloudWatch"), run